geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

-# Exercise 6 – Create a Power App from a SharePoint data source
+# Module 4 - Lab 3 - Exercise 6 - Create a Power App from a SharePoint data source

 In an earlier exercise in this lab, Holly created a Service Request Ticketing system to manage service desk requests.
 The ticketing system consisted of a SharePoint team site titled **IT Services** and a SharePoint list within this site titled **Service Desk Requests**.
 Holly populated this list with the service request tickets from Adatum’s old ticketing system.